AaronTraas/Clash-Royale-Clan-Tools/scoring.rst

 2. are we at least 1 day after the reset?

-	a. if yes, multiply :code:`TARGET_DONATIONS_PER_DAY` by the days since the reset to get the target donations for each member.
+   a) if yes, multiply :code:`TARGET_DONATIONS_PER_DAY` by the days since the reset to
+      get the target donations for each member.

-	b. if no, the target donations is zero
+   b) if no, the target donations is zero

 3. for each member

-	a. we subract the target donations per day from the member's `donations` field value
+   a) we subract the target donations per day from the member's `donations` field value

 Which could leave us with a positive or negative score, based on whether they meet or fail to meet their target.